Skip to main content

 A proposal is code that will be executed by the Timelock smart contract if it has been approved.
 A proposal can then only include onchain actions, such as "transfer X to tokens to address A", or "upgrade contract to be using implementation X"... etc.

-Given how much scrutiny is expected by voters, we strongly advise anyone who intends to make a proposal to advertise it before submitting it in order to raise as much awareness as possible and give enough time to make a decision.
-This can happen on the Unlock forum website, on Discord, or any other place where community members and delegates are expected to be able to ask questions and get answers.
+Given how much scrutiny is expected by voters, we strongly advise anyone who intends to make a proposal to advertise it before submitting it to raise as much awareness as possible and give enough time to make a decision.
+This can happen on Discord, or any other place where community members and delegates are expected to be able to ask questions and get answers.

-Finally in the interest of transparency, you should consider submitting a Pull-Request that includes the details of your proposal.
+Finally, in the interest of transparency, you should consider submitting a Pull Request that includes the details of your proposal.
 This will make it easier for DAO members to test your proposal's code, as well as verify that it performs what it has been intended for.
 Please check past proposals to get a good idea of what is expected.
-You will also find helpers in this code to executed cross-chain proposals for example!
+You will also find helpers in this code to execute cross-chain proposals for example!

 Delegating

 We expect the DAO to make frequent decisions.
-Voting onchain has a gas cost associated.
-In order to reduce the collective cost, the DAO has a delegation mechanism and only delegates are actually voting.
-Every token holder is invited to delegate their tokens.
+Voting onchain has a gas cost associated with it, although this gas cost is minimal on Base.
+In order to encourage active participation, the DAO has a delegation mechanism and only delegates are actually voting.
+Every token holder is invited to delegate their tokens, and only tokens that are delegated are eligible to vote.
 Token holders can delegate to themselves or to another address.
 If they delegate to themselves, they will then be expected to vote.
+Note: Self-delegation is required if you want to vote your own tokens.

 Delegation is done by address, which means that there is no need to delegate again when the balance of tokens of an address changes.

-When a delegation was submitted, the "weight" of each address's vote is based on how many tokens have been delegated to them, at the time of the proposal submission.
+When a delegation is submitted, the "weight" of each address's vote is based on how many tokens have been delegated to them, at the time of the proposal submission.

 Cross-chain Governance

 The Unlock contract has been deployed on multiple networks.
-In 2023, the Unlock Labs team introduced a mechanism for the DAO on Ethereum mainnet to control the Unlock contract deployed on each of these networks, enabling cross-chain governance.
+In 2023, the Unlock Labs team introduced a mechanism for the DAO to control the Unlock contract deployed on each of these networks, enabling cross-chain governance.